 On behalf of the Awards Committee, I would like to encourage all Girlguiding Anglia members to consider submitting nominations for fellow volunteers and young members who you feel deserve recognition and thanks for what they do in guiding.

-Many local guiding areas, such as Divisions or Counties, also have their own awards, so do take time to consider the most appropriate award for the nominee and seek advice from your local Commissioner or County Chair of Awards Committee too.
+Many local guiding areas, such as Divisions or Counties, also have their own awards, so do take time to consider the most appropriate award for the nominee and seek advice from your local commissioner or county awards representative.

-The Girlguiding Anglia Awards Committee meets twice per year where it considers each nomination against the award criteria.
+The Girlguiding Anglia Awards Committee meets twice per year when it's members consider each nomination against the award criteria.

 The next meetings and corresponding submission deadlines are:

 Saturday 15th June 2019.
 Deadline for nominations – Monday 20th May 2019.

 January 2020.
 Deadline for nominations - Monday 16th December 2019.